a-maliarov/amazoncaptcha/README.md

 + **Machine learning** developers could use [captchas](https://github.com/a-maliarov/amazon-captcha-solver/tree/master/captchas) folder (currently contains **15000 solved captchas**) based on a demand.

 ## Issues
-+ If you constantly receive 'Error' output, feel free to create an issue and describe details.
++ If you constantly receive 'Not solved' output, feel free to create an issue and describe details.
-+ If you received an output, different from solution itself, 'Error' or 'Not solved', please, create an issue or contact me.
++ If you received an output, different from solution itself or 'Not solved', please, create an issue or contact me.
 + If you've somehow met an Exception, which you don't understand - you know what to do :)

 ## Happy Captcha Solving!